flyingsl0ths/Lazy-Text-Editor/README.md

 # Contributing

+* This repo uses the *git branching model** for contributions
+    * Instructions:
+    1. Create a branch
+    2. Make some changes
+    3. Open PR
+        3-1.
+Wait for changes to be approved.
+    4. Merge

 * This ensures the project's codebase is kept consistent & easy to understand
 1. Follow this coding style

    ![coding_style](github_res/coding_style.png)

 2. Use descriptive variable & method names

-3. Use seperation of concerns

-4. Use single responsibility principle

-5. Add comment at the end of a method/class depicting it's end point on a new line as such:
+3. Add comment at the end of a method/class depicting its end point on a new line as such:

    `// End of methodName/className`

 # Building From Source
-* Can be built using MAVEN
+1. Import project into Intellij
+2. Compile via **Maven**

 # Building Custom Themes